 6.1.1 The area of religious content refers specifically to recognized religions.
 This excludes content dealing with concerns of a “spiritual” nature that does not fall under the banner of a particular religion.

 6.1.2 Religious content is defined as that which promotes or promulgates a particular religious creed, dogma or worldview.
 This includes praise singing addressed to a particular deity or in a particular religious tradition.
 It does not include documentary or fictional material concerning the beliefs or practices of a particular religious community that has been produced in order to document such beliefs or practices rather than to market or promulgate them.

-6.1.3 CTV’s religious programming will consist of the following:
+6.1.3 Cape Town TV’s religious programming will consist of the following:

 i.
 Acquired programming – acquired free of charge by the Programming Department through a licensing agreement with the copyright holder, who would typically be a production house that has produced a programme for purposes other than broadcast on CTV.